Start of enhancement works for the new Tropical Montane Orchidetum at National Orchid Garden to showcase greater variety of orchid exhibits

 New Tropical Montane Orchidetum at National Orchid Garden to be completed by 2019

 When the enhancement works are completed in 2019, the National Orchid Garden will welcome visitors to the new Tropical Montane Orchidetum showcasing the most diversity of orchids ranging from those found in the rich mid to high-elevation montane forest, in a single location in Singapore.
 A new Secret Ravine will take visitors seamlessly from the mid forest zones of the Yuen Peng McNeice Bromeliad House, to the tropical garden in the Tan Hoon Siang Mist House, continuously into the cool, tropical upper montane atmosphere of The Sembcorp Cool House.
 The Tropical Montane Orchidetum will also be home to the Singapore Botanic Gardens’ hybrids, which can only be seen in the Gardens.
-Details of the enhancement works can be found in Media Factsheet A.

 The Sembcorp Cool House will showcase rare orchids at higher elevations